rayhan0x01/rayhan0x01.github.io/_posts/2021-04-24-htb-cyberapocalypse-ctf-writeup.md

 ![](/img/2021_04_24_htb_cyberapocalypse_ctf_writeup/20210424075420.png)

-The "os.popen" method or "catch\_warnings" classe is not available in this list, there's "os.\_wrap_close" present on "132" index.
+The "os.popen" method or "catch\_warnings" class is not available in this list, there's "os.\_wrap_close" present on "132" index.

 ![](/img/2021_04_24_htb_cyberapocalypse_ctf_writeup/20210424075604.png)